Skip to main content

 As Divi 5 approaches its full release, ensuring backward compatibility with Divi 4 and third-party modules is a key priority in our five-phase release strategy.

-In this article, we'll explore Divi 5 Public Alpha's approach to backward compatibility and its support for third-party modules, which will help ensure a smooth transition to the full release.
+In this article, we'll explore Divi 5 Public Alpha's approach to backward compatibility and its support for third-party modules.
+These features will help ensure a smooth transition to the full release.

 What is Divi 5 Public Alpha?